Driving With An Expired License

 In order to operate a motor vehicle in the state of Georgia, an individual must possess a valid driver’s license.
 Individuals must appreciate that driving without a valid license or even driving with an expired license is a particularly serious traffic offense which has the potential to result in various penalties

 When individuals drive on an expired license, individuals can expect to face penalties if caught and convicted.
-The best case scenario is if an individual can renew their license to take to potential hearings at a court of law.
-An important aspect of a driving on an expired license charge is that individual must intentionally and willfully have operated a motor vehicle on a public street or highway while the individual’s license was expired.
+The best-case scenario is if an individual can renew their license to take to potential hearings at a court of law.
+An important aspect of driving on an expired license charge is that an individual must intentionally and willfully have operated a motor vehicle on a public street or highway while the individual’s license was expired.

 Renewing an Expired License